Jalalhejazi/superplay/README.md

 a suitable binary.
 This build takes forever (unless you go to sleep after make install)

-save all these commands in a file name it "install-node.sh"
+save all these commands as shell script file here is a link <a href="install-node.sh">install-node.sh</a>

 ~~~
 wget http://nodejs.org/dist/v0.10.26/node-v0.10.26.tar.gz